lxpanel/lsh/README.md

 # lsh
-shell entirely written in lua
+shell entirely written in lua. still working on this so dont expect much